Chris-Perkins/Slack-Caffeinator/README.md

-# Keep Awake
+# Slack Caffeinator

-Keeps your Slack status 'Online' by gently wiggling the mouse
+Keep your Slack status 'Online' by gently wiggling the mouse when you are idle

+Automatically launches when you login

 ![Example Screenshot](./screenshot.png)

 ## Requirements

-- Python Homebrew installation
+You need the Python Homebrew installation

 ```sh
 brew install Python